YJ-He/Flood_Mapping_SSL/README.md

 This is an official PyTorch implementation of a semi-supervised learning framework for flood mapping.
 The manuscript can be visited via https://ieeexplore.ieee.org/abstract/document/9924583/.
 The datasets used in this paper can be accessed from [[GoogleDirve]](https://drive.google.com/drive/folders/1pNIfaiHdzeL5-hA0sp8ms4wJTCBiRgLz?usp=sharing) or [[BaiduDisk]](https://pan.baidu.com/s/1GfWQIq3J_XVd0MWLhdKVOA?pwd=r5wa).

 ## 1. Directory Structure
 After obtain the datasets, you need to process first and generate lists of image/label files and place as the structure shown below.
 Every txt file contains the full absolute path of the files, each image/label per line.
+Note:for `train_unsup_image.txt`, you can just copy `test_image.txt` and then rename it to `train_unsup_image.txt`.
 ```
 /root
     /train_image.txt